davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

     wget -q -O - https://davesteele.github.io/key-366150CE.pub.txt | sudo apt-key add -
     sudo apt-get update

 Install the software.
 This will likely involve more than 40 packages.

     sudo apt-get -y install cloudprint-service

+(Edit: The repository is not working for everyone.
+If you end up with a version 11 of the cloudprint packages, update with the appropriate version from the [home page](http://davesteele.github.io/cloudprint-service/).

 Make the [CUPS] web page externally accessible.